 Ljubljana, the capital of Slovenia, is a fairytale city filled with iconic sights, delectable cuisine, interesting art, nature parks, great craft beer and incredible community events.
 There are enough Ljubljana things to do to fill an entire week, but for visitors who have just one day in Ljubljana, we’ve rounded up a list of the city’s essential experiences.
-The day is packed with top things to do in Ljubljana that visitors will not want to miss!
+The day is packed with top things to do in Ljubljana that visitors to Slovenia will not want to miss!

 One Day In Ljubljana Itinerary

 Wondering what to do in Ljubljana in one day?
-In the heart of the city, visitors can find everything from Ljubljana must-see sights and local eateries-with-a-twist to reinvented neighborhoods and amazing nature.
+In the heart of the city, visitors can find everything from Ljubljana must-see sights and local Slovenian eateries-with-a-twist to reinvented neighborhoods and amazing nature.
 This 1 Day in Ljubljana Itinerary is designed for travelers who are short on time, but want to explore the iconic sights, taste Slovenian food and experience the best of the city.

 We think 1 day in Ljubljana is just enough time to get a peek at the city.
 Our advice of what to see in Ljubljana in one day is absolutely packed with the must-see sights of the city.
 Ideally, we think visitors need at least 2 days in Ljubljana.
 Which is why we include tips of what to see in Ljubljana in 2 days at the end of the post.
 That said, if a single day in Ljubljana is all you have, we suggest making the most of it!

 What To Do In Ljubljana In One Day

-Save, Bookmark or Pin our Ljubljana travel blog post so that you can easily access it while planning – and during! – your trip!
+Save, Bookmark or Pin our Ljubljana travel blog post so you can easily access it while planning – and during! – your trip to Slovenia!

 8:30AM – Slovenian Coffee